rextlfung/cg-recon/README.md

 # CG-SENSE recon practice
 This repo contains code for model-based MRI reconstruction.
-Specifically, CG-SENSE like recon is implemented using matlab's pcg(), which iteratively solves the problem Ax = y to recover the underlying image x given k-space data y and system model A. Note that this repo is for education purposes and NOT meant to be a high performance solution for MRI reconstruction.
+Specifically, CG-SENSE like recon is implemented using matlab's pcg(), which iteratively solves the problem Ah*A*x = Ah*y to recover the underlying image x given k-space data y and system model A. Note that this repo is for education purposes and NOT meant to be a high performance solution for MRI reconstruction.
 Although intially implemented in matlab, I plan to also write julia and python equivalents so this repo can be cloned and used for free.

 # Data
 For simplicity, a 256x256 Shepp-Logan phantom is chosen to be the ground truth, which is Fourier transformed into k-space and retrospectively undersampled.
 Artifical phase has also been added make the ground truth complex.